35 Brilliant Classroom Management Ideas

 Then she counts all the tickets for each student that can go toward their totals which can also earn prizes.
 I love how visual this reward system is!

 This teacher from Ontario decided that the cheap dollar store items were not working for her class so she created these reward coupons that kids can earn for good behavior.
-These are things that the students actually want and bonus they are free!
+These are things that the students actually want and bonus they're free!

 This first-grade teacher from Washington breaks out her secret student trick when she sees that the class expectations are starting to slip.
 Her tip is to not use it all the time or it'll lose its magic.